PrincetonUniversity/ClearMapCluster/README.md

 	shutil.copytree(os.getcwd(), os.path.join(params['outputdirectory'], 'clearmap_cluster'))
 ```

+## Tutorials and example analysis:
-* For testing of clearmap cell detection, use `parameter_sweep.ipynb`
+* For a step-by-step tutorial on testing clearmap cell detection, use `parameter_sweep.ipynb`
+* For an example notebook on how to analyze c-Fos behavioral cohorts using the output from this package, use `ClearMapCluster/ClearMap/Analysis/cell_detection_analysis_cfos.ipynb`